Isotopy and equivalence of knots in 3-manifolds: Non-zero even winding numbers

 In this section, we show that for each positive even integer $w$, there exists a knot $K$ with winding number $w$ whose isotopy class is not preserved under the Gluck twist.
-This will complete the proof of Theorem~\ref{thm:glucktwist} since the result of changing the orientation of any knot with winding number $w$ has winding number $-w$.
+This will imply Theorem~\ref{thm:glucktwist} for all $w\neq 0$ since the result of changing the orientation of any knot with winding number $w$ has winding number $-w$.

 First, we consider the case when $w$ is greater than $2$ and at the end of the section we deal with the winding number $2$ case.
 For relatively prime integers $p,q$, we denote the $(p,q)$ torus knot by $T_{p,q}$.
 As in Section~\ref{sec:glucktwist}, given a knot $K$ in $S^1\times S^2$ and a diagram $D$ for $K$, the meridian of $K$ is denoted by $m_{D}$ and the meridian of the unknotted surgery curve $U$ is denoted by $h_{D}$.